CovertLemur/base56/README.md

-# Bash script that will generate a random base56 string.
+# Bash script to generate unambiguous random base56 string

 ## Why would I need this?